-Last Thursday, a group of Detroit police commissioners huddled around a computer at police headquarters, reviewing mugshots of a suspect in a shooting captured on video.
-It was their first look at the department’s facial recognition software — a controversial tool that has recently been the subject of intense debate.
+A group of Detroit police commissioners huddled around a computer at police headquarters last week, reviewing mugshots of a shooting suspect captured on video.
+It was the oversight board’s first look at the department’s facial recognition software — a controversial tool that's been in use without board approval for a year and a half.

-In use for a year and half without commission approval, the technology was until last month shrouded in mystery, with many residents — and even some commissioners — unaware the department was even using it.
+Until last month, the technology was shrouded in mystery, with many residents — and even some commissioners — unaware the department was even using it.
 The confusion stoked fears over mass surveillance and misidentification, giving way to a series of chaotic public meetings that culminated in the arrest of a commissioner for disorderly conduct.

 But as Police Chief James Craig showed the commissioners the technology Thursday, their concerns began to dissipate.
 They learned a technician reviews the software’s results to prevent false matches, and that a match is merely a lead — not grounds for an immediate arrest.